DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SECURITY-INSIGHTS/Review.md

 # Review

-Next step is to review the utilization.
+Next step is to review the utilization by using either of the following two views
+- **Security insights by user**
+- **Security insights by license**
+These views are available by navigating to **System administration > Insights for user access and security**

 Example actions that could be taken after review:
 - Where the user hasn't accessed any of the menu items in the specific role, it could be possible to remove the role from the user.
 - Where the user only accessed "lower" licensed menu items in the role, it could be possible to assign the applicable privileges to a different/new duty and add those to a different/new role which will result in a "lower" license for the user.